Ryan Carter (American football)

 Ryan Carter (born November 4, 1994) is an American football coach and former cornerback, who is currently a defensive graduate assistant on the Oklahoma Sooners coaching staff.
-He played college football at Clemson, including as a starting cornerback on the Tigers’ 2016 national championship team.
+He played college football for the Clemson Tigers, including as a starting cornerback on the Tigers’ 2016 national championship team.
 In 2018, he signed with the Buffalo Bills of the National Football League as an undrafted free agent out of college.
 From 2019–2021, he played cornerback for the Montreal Alouettes of the Canadian Football League (CFL).
 In 2022, he joined his former Clemson defensive coordinator and current Oklahoma head football coach Brent Venables' inaugural Sooners coaching staff as a defensive graduate assistant.

 High school career

 Carter attended and played football at Grayson High School in Loganville, Georgia.
 In high school, Carter was a two-way player, playing wide receiver on offense as well as safety and cornerback on defense.

 As a junior, he caught 10 passes for 266 receiving yards, including three touchdowns, during Grayson's 15-0 state championship season.

 As a senior, he accumulated 1,112 receiving yards and 10 touchdowns on 49 receptions as Grayson went 10-2 and earned the #5 high school team ranking in Georgia.

 As a college recruit, Carter was the #31 nationally ranked cornerback and the #61 player overall in Georgia, per ESPN.
 He committed to play college football for Clemson, along with high school teammate and current NFL running back Wayne Gallman, over scholarship offers from Mississippi, Tulane, Southern Miss, East Carolina, and Arkansas State.

 Carter played high school football for Grayson head coach Mickey Conn, who was a college teammate and roommate with Dabo Swinney at Alabama.
 In 2016, Conn left Grayson to join Swinney's coaching staff as a defensive assistant coach, also reuniting with Carter, at Clemson.